 - Rape Aggression Defense System (RAD).
 RAD is a self-defense program designed for women only.
 All students, faculty, staff and the general public are welcome to enroll in this course.
 This 13-hour course begins with 3-4 hours of classroom that covers topics on general safety, how to make your residence more secure, travel safety, the use of weapons, what to do after an attack and much more.
 Following the classroom, students will learn hands-on techniques (4-5 hours).
 The technique portion of the class includes blocks, punches, kicks, defense against bear hugs and wrist grabs, and ground defense.
 The final 3 hours of the course consists of dynamic simulation exercises.
 Simulation gives students the opportunity to put together classroom concepts and techniques in several simulated attacks.
-In 2018, there were 5 classes with a total of 99 participants. - Advanced RAD.
+In 2020, there was one class held through Zoom. - Advanced RAD.
 The Advanced RAD class takes up where the basic class ends.
 Participants learn additional strikes, take-downs, enhanced ground defense, and defense against multiple attackers.
 Additional focus is given to the use of leverage and balance displacement to overcome size differences between students and potential attackers.
 The Advanced RAD class is 16 hours of training.
-In 2018, there was 1 class with 12 participants. - Combined Aerosol/Keychain Defense.
+Due to COVID-19 restrictions there were no classes in 2020. - Combined Aerosol/Keychain Defense.
 Aerosol Defense addresses the use of oleoresin capsicum (OC or pepper spray) as a tool for self-defense.
 Participants learn how to select pepper spray, the effects of wind and weather on aerosol defense options, the hazards of using them, and defensive techniques used in combination with aerosol defense.
 Keychain Defense addresses methods of carrying a defensive keychain, strikes using a defensive keychain, and a variety of defensive techniques using both the Kubaton style keychain and the flashlight style keychain.
-In 2018, there was 1 class with 14 participants.
+Due to COVID-19 restrictions there were no classes in 2020.